 When we are dealing with the physical world, this involves complex, large scale computations and simulations.

-Therefore as we continue to push autonomous computing into the physical world, having systems that allow computers to automomously construct and simulate models of the physical world will become increasingly important.
+Therefore as we continue to push autonomous computing into the physical world, having systems that enables machines to automomously construct and simulate models of the physical world will become increasingly important.

 Only then will computers be able to go beyond guessing and intuition.

-And this isn't just about enabling computers to reason about concrete physical systems but more generally to better equip autonomous systems with methods and tools to achieve scientific breakthroughs - enabling them to inform their reasoning through formal methods, simulations and testing, what we refer to as simulation learning.
+And this goes beyond enabling computers to reason about concrete physical systems.
+More generally it also equips machines with the methods and tools needed to achieve scientific breakthroughs - enabling them to inform their reasoning through a mix of formal methods, simulations and testing, what we refer to as simulation learning.

 Simulation Learning